devaniljr/context-organizer/README.md

 ![context-organizer](https://github.com/devaniljr/context-organizer/assets/7834279/ef0ac99b-d361-4aa3-839c-8cf0b8eeaaf8)

-## Features

-- **Add files to specific contexts**: Easily categorize your files within different contexts to declutter your project structure and maintain a more organized development environment.

-- **Create New Context**: Create a new context right from the Visual Studio Code interface.

-- **Remove files from contexts**: Have the flexibility to remove files from specific contexts.

-- **Visual organization**: View your organized files in a separate "Contexts" pane in the activity bar.

 ## How to Use

 1. **Add to context**: Right-click on any file in the explorer and select `Add to context...` to add it to a specific context.